Click here for general information about Form 1120.

 Step 20 – Mark Return Electronic - When all entries have been complete on the tax return, from the Main Menu of the tax return (Form 1120), select Mark Return Electronic if you want to e-file the return.
 If you have failed to enter certain required information the program will prompt you to correct the items before proceeding.
 Once you have successfully marked the return for e-file, you will be able to transmit the return from the Electronic Filing Menu which is accessed from the Business Main Menu after exiting the return.
 To exit the return press enter or select the Exit button.

-NOTE: This is a guide on entering Form 1120 - US Income Tax Return for an 1120 Corporation into the TaxSlayer Pro program.
+NOTE: This is a guide on entering Form 1120 - US Income Tax Return for a Corporation into the TaxSlayer Pro program.
 This is not intended as tax advice.